The generalized Pareto process; with a view towards application and simulation: Domain of attraction

 \section{Domain of attraction}

-The maximum domain of attraction of extreme value distributions in infinite-dimensional space has been characterized in de Haan and Lin (2001).
-This result leads directly to a characterization of the domain of attraction of a generalized Pareto process.
+Let us start with the characterization of the domain of attraction of a max-stable process.
+This result will lead directly to a characterization of the domain of attraction of a generalized Pareto process.
+The following is a slight variation and extension of Theorem 9.5.1 of de Haan and Ferreira \cite{HaanFerreira}.